24 Must-Have Items for the Online Reseller

 12 | Mailers

-USPS provides free boxes when you use their Priority service.
+USPS provides free boxes and envelopes when you use their Priority service.
 I order several different sizes of boxes in packs of 10 to 25 so I don’t have to use time stopping at the post office to pick them up.
 You can reuse boxes you get in the mail as well.
 If you’re trying to save money, I recommend using free boxes as much as possible so you don’t have to waste money on them.

 14 | Scale

 A scale is essential so you know how much to charge for shipping.
 On apps like Poshmark, you have a limit such as 5 pounds and very rarely will a single item go over it.
 But if you sell on places like eBay, every ounce counts.
 You can end of charging too much or paying too much out of your own pocket for shipping if you guess how much your packaged item weighs.
 I use a food scale that shows ounces and different units of measurement.

 16 | Thank you notes